iAbhishek91/optimus-automation/README.md

   Learn about `selenium-standalone` API implementation from [/src/modules/selenium-standalone](https://github.com/iAbhishek91/optimus-automation/tree/master/src/modules/selenium-standalone).

   > NOTE: Don't get confuse with selenium-webdriver with selenium-standalone.
 Selenium-standalone is just a server used as an interface between `webdriver-io` and your browser.
 If you are using [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver) instead of [webdriver-io](https://www.npmjs.com/package/webdriverio), then use of selenium-standalone is optional.
-Two know the difference between selenium-webdriver and selenium-standalone refer [seleniumhq.org](https://www.seleniumhq.org/docs/03_webdriver.jsp#webdriver-and-the-selenium-server).
+To know more about selenium-webdriver and selenium-standalone refer [seleniumhq.org](https://www.seleniumhq.org/docs/03_webdriver.jsp#webdriver-and-the-selenium-server).